rockset/rockset-js/packages/cli/README.md

 ## `rockset local:queryLambda:add NAME`

-Add an empty lambda with the specified name to the project.
-The path for the lambda is the same
+Add an empty lambda with the specified name to the project

 ```
 USAGE